 I notice an awful lot of the signs here are in Portuguese.
 “Você está aqui,” says the map.
 Perhaps Hamamatsu has a large number of Portuguese residents.
 My suspicions are somewhat confirmed when I pass a Brazilian imported goods store and a small boarded up Portuguese restaurant.

 Opposite the front door to my hotel is a construction site.
 Although it must be a day off because there are no workmen with flashing red sticks.
-Inside the hotel lobby there is a cream grand piano.
-It makes a nice centerpiece to the room, however it also looks slightly lonely and seldom used.
+Inside the hotel lobby, there is a cream grand piano.
+It makes a nice centrepiece to the room, however, it also looks slightly lonely and seldom used.

 I can’t check-in for another twenty minutes, so I leave my bag and do a quick once around the block.
 Behind the hotel are some really old looking Japanese houses.
 I can’t tell if they are lived in or not; but the Big Bad Wolf has definitely had a go, by the looks of it.